Kaciras/ts-directly/README.md

 ## Usage

 Since TS-Directly does not bundle a compiler, you need to install one of the `@swc/core`, `esbuild`, `sucrase`, `typescript`.
-But in the vast majority of cases TS-Directly works out-of-box:
+In the vast majority of cases TS-Directly works out-of-box:

 * Projects using TypeScript usually have `typescript` installed.
 * Compilers from other installed packages (e.g. `vite` has dependency `esbuild`) can also be used by TS-Directly.